Select a financial aid option

 The Education Foundation works steadily with Argosy University leadership and their scholarship committees, building solid scholarship programs.
 Argosy University has become very active in the past few years, awarding scholarships to hundreds of students across its entire network of schools.

 The Education Foundation is a non-profit tax-exempt foundation under Section 501(c)(3) of the Internal Revenue Code.
-The Foundation is supported by contributions from multiple sources, and provides scholarships to students who attend Education Management Corporation (EDMC) owned schools.
+The Foundation is supported by contributions from multiple sources, and provides scholarships to students who attend Dream Center Education Holdings, LLC (DCEH) owned schools.

-To learn more about Education Foundation Scholarships, contact the Financial Servces office at your school.
+To learn more about Education Foundation Scholarships, contact the Financial Services office at your school.

 Scholarship funds are provided by a variety of government programs, civic organizations, professional groups, etc., and by some employers.
 Each scholarship granting entity determines eligibility and amounts.